Dry Needling Level I with Cadaver Lab Athens OH Sep 2021

 September 17 - September 19

-IAOM and ODNS have launched a new format for our Dry Needling Level II with Cadaver Anatomy consisting of an online course and a Friday evening followed by 2-day practical workshop.
+Dry Needling Level I with Cadaver Anatomy consists of an online course and a Friday evening followed by 2-day practical workshop.

-- Lectures by ODNS staff consisting of the following topics:
+- Online lectures by ODNS staff consisting of the following topics:

 - historical overview